122 Squadron (Israel)

 The 122 Squadron of the Israeli Air Force, also known as the Nahshon Squadron (former Dakota Squadron), is a G550 squadron based at Nevatim Airbase.

 History

 The Squadron has six planes with three aircraft used for Airborne early warning and control (CAEW or Conformal Airborne Early Warning, IAI EL/W-2085) and three are used for Signals intelligence (SEMA or Special Electronic Missions Aircraft).

-The Squadron formerly operated Douglas DC-3 aircraft until 2000.
+The Squadron operated Douglas C-47 Skytrain aircraft until 2000.